ovh/docs/pages/public_cloud/ai_machine_learning/deploy_guide_02_getting_started/guide.en-gb.md

 In both cases, you will have to specify:

 - `Storage container` or `Git repository URL`: The name of the container to synchronise, or the GitHub repository URL (the one that ends by `.git`).
-- `Mount directory` the location in the app where the synced data is mounted.
+- `Mount directory`: The location in the app where the synced data is mounted.

 There are also optional parameters: